Kelsea Ballerini (EP)

-Kelsea Ballerini is the self-titled debut extended play (EP) by American country pop singer Kelsea Ballerini.
+Kelsea Ballerini is the self-titled debut extended play (EP) by American singer Kelsea Ballerini.
 It was released on November 24, 2014, by Black River Entertainment.
 The EP contains five tracks that would later be included on Ballerini's debut full-length album, The First Time, in 2015, including the singles "Love Me Like You Mean It", "Dibs", and "Yeah Boy".

 Background

 Ballerini first signed a publishing deal with Black River Entertainment in 2010, and later signed a recording contract with the company in December 2013.
 Her debut single, "Love Me Like You Mean It", was released digitally on July 8, 2014.
 When it impacted country radio in September 2014, it became the most added debut single by a female artist that year.
 Three weeks before the release of the EP, Ballerini was named one of the "Next Women of Country" by CMT for her breakthrough success with "Love Me Like You Mean It".